Event properties

 Global event properties

-Global event properties are details that are captured on every agent event that takes place in your application.
-There are two subsets of global event properties: device data and historical metadata.
+Global event properties are details that Pendo captures on every web SDK event that takes place in your application.
+These properties describe the visitor’s environment and event context at the time the event occurs and are captured on every event by default.
+There are five subsets of global event properties:

-Historical metadata is data that originates as visitor or account metadata but acts as an event property when these values are enabled as historical in Settings > Data mappings.
+• Historical metadata.
+Visitor or account metadata that’s been enabled as historical in Settings > Metadata, so it appears as an event property.
 For more information, see Historical metadata.

 Note: Device and browser usage in event properties aren't the same as the default metadata fields "Most recent browser name" and "Most recent operating system".
 Metadata shows the value in the last event processed by Pendo (unless it's been enabled as historical metadata).
 Event properties show the value at the time the event was stored for every event ever.
 This allows analysis with event properties to show historical values and provide context for how a visitor was using your app when the Feature, Page, Track Event, or guide event was recorded.